hmrc/trader-goods-profiles/README.md

 In Postman

-* Create a request (GET, POST, PUT, PATCH) depending  what endpoint you want to test.
+* Create a request (GET, POST, PUT, PATCH) depending on  what endpoint you want to test.
 For a list of endpoint available refer to the [API Specification](https://github.com/hmrc/trader-goods-profiles/blob/main/resources/public/api/conf/1.0/application.yaml)
 * In the header add the following header:
     ```aidl